machingclee/2020-11-11-deep-learning-study/README.md

 Study how to train a model to draw bounding box of specific object.

 ## 2020-11-10-first-CNN-shallownet
-One Conv layer structure for identifying animals of 3 classes, and learn how to serialize and load my trained weights.
+One Conv layer structure for identifying animals of 3 classes.
+Also learn how to serialize my model and load my trained weights.
 Average accuracy is just about 70%. study purpose.